sound-eng/system-eye/README.md

 ### Captured traces

 You can capture traces of Your measurement for future reference.
 Traces are stored in Trace Manager.
-You can open Trace manager using cmd+T keystroke, or using menu View -> Trace Manager.
+You can open Trace manager using "T" keypress, or using menu View -> Trace Manager.
 You can hide/show traces, change name and color and delete them.

 ### Useful keyboard shortcuts
 T - open/close Trace Manager

 S - start/pause the analyzis

 P - show/hide phase plot

 C - show/hide coherence plot

 I - show/hide impulse response plot

 G - pink noise generator on/off

 For more shortcuts - look at the app menu, it's straightforward.